An0ther0ne/pypiano/README.md

 # pypiano

-Play generated sine wave sound with Python and Sounddevice module.
+Play generated wave sound with Python and Sounddevice module.

+## Features:

-Initialy octave number is 4.
+* Initialy octave number is 4.
-Initialy sound
+* Initialy sound frequency is 100 Hz.
+* Special algorithm for seamless frequency transition and noise reduction
+* Use callback procedure for directly calculate sound wave form

 ## Control keys: